[HISTORY: Adopted by the Conservation Commission of the Town of Ashland 5-28-2008. Amendments noted where applicable.]

 The Engineering and Consultant Review fees collected under these Regulations shall be deposited in an escrow account.

-Appeal from the Selection of the Consultants - The Applicant may appeal from the selection of an outside review consultant to the Board of Selectmen.
+Appeal from the Selection of the Consultants - The Applicant may appeal from the selection of an outside review consultant to the Select Board.
 The grounds for such an appeal shall be limited to claims that the consultant selected has a conflict of interest or does not possess the minimum required qualifications of an educational degree in or related to the field at issue or three or more years of practice in the field at issue or a related field.
 The Applicant must identify the specific grounds which the Applicant claims constitute a conflict of interest or a failure to meet minimum professional requirements.

 Appeal from Selection of the Consultant shall result in a stay of the time period for deliberation of the application until the appeal is resolved.